Barry Fitzgerald: Later career

 Fitzgerald went to Italy to star in the comedy Ha da venì... don Calogero (1952).
 John Ford gave him third billing in the classic The Quiet Man (1952) which was shot in Ireland.
 He then appeared in Happy Ever After (1954) with De Carlo and David Niven.

 Fitzgerald appeared in TV on episodes of Lux Video Theatre, General Electric Theater, and Alfred Hitchcock Presents.

 He had a supporting role in MGM's The Catered Affair (1956) and was top billed in the British comedy Rooney (1958).

 Fitzgerald was top billed in the Irish film Broth of a Boy (1959).

-Later years
+Later years and death

 Fitzgerald never married.
-In Hollywood, he shared an apartment with his stand-in, Angus Duncan "Gus" Taillon, an Iroquois man, who died in 1953.
-Fitzgerald returned to live in Dublin in 1959, where he lived at 2 Seafield Ave, Monkstown.
+In Hollywood, he shared an apartment with his stand-in, Angus Duncan "Gus" Taillon, an Iroquois man who died in 1953.
+Fitzgerald returned to Dublin in 1959, where he lived at 2 Seafield Ave, Monkstown.
 In October that year, he underwent brain surgery.
-He appeared to recover, but in late 1960 he re-entered the hospital.
-He died, as William Joseph Shields, of a heart attack in St Patrick's Hospital, James Street, on 4 January 1961.
+He appeared to recover, but in late 1960 he was re-admitted to hospital.
+He died of a heart attack at St Patrick's Hospital, James Street, on 4 January 1961, aged 72.

-Fitzgerald has two stars on the Hollywood Walk of Fame, for motion pictures at 6252 Hollywood Boulevard and for television at 7001 Hollywood Boulevard.
+Fitzgerald has two stars on the Hollywood Walk of Fame: one for motion pictures at 6252 Hollywood Boulevard, and one for television at 7001 Hollywood Boulevard.